 "I like spending time with my dad," Parker said in the press release.
 "Whatever he's trying to catch, I try to catch too."

 The record-breaking day isn't the sixth-grader's only accomplishment, however.
 She also shot her first buck this fall and excels in school, too, maintaining a 4.0 GPA.

 Catching multiple state-record fish in one day isn't unheard of, but it is unusual, as only a few lucky anglers will be able to make the claim.
 The last one we heard of was Illinois fisherman Ken Maggiore who broke two Illinois records last March.

-Congratulations to Parker on her record-breaking day from all of us at Wide Open Spaces!
+Congratulations to Parker on her record-breaking day!

 Check out Bass Pro Shops for all your fishing gear needs.